fbgithub1/gettingdata/README.md

 ## Tasks required for the assignment

 1. Include in this GitHub repo one R script called *run_analysis.R* that does the following.
-  * Merges the training and the test sets to create one data set.
+  i.
+Merges the training and the test sets to create one data set.
-  * Extracts only the measurements on the mean and standard deviation for each measurement.
+  i.
+Extracts only the measurements on the mean and standard deviation for each measurement.
-  * Uses descriptive activity names to name the activities in the data set
+  i.
+Uses descriptive activity names to name the activities in the data set
-  * Appropriately labels the data set with descriptive variable names.
+  i.
+Appropriately labels the data set with descriptive variable names.
-  * From the data set in the previous step, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+  i.
+From the data set in the previous step, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 2. Upload the second data set (average of each variable by activity & subject) via the Coursera assignment website.
 3. Include this README in this GitHub repo.
 4. Write a codebook for the 2nd data set and include it in this repo.